rspeer/python-ftfy/README.md

 You may have heard of chardet.
 Chardet is admirable, but it is not that tool either.
 Its heuristics only work on multi-byte encodings, such as UTF-8 and the language-specific encodings used in East Asian languages.
-It works very badly on single-byte encodings, and outputs wrong answers with high confidence.
+It works very badly on single-byte encodings, to the point where it will output wrong answers with high confidence.

 There is lots of real-world text that's in an unknown single-byte encoding.
 There might be enough information to statistically sort out which encoding is